1-20 of 53 Search Results for

 Published: 01 June 2016

-... when the focus is on the three main dimensions ofBrazilian society: gender, class, and race.
+... the diverse nature of the difficulties when the focus is on the three main dimensions ofBrazilian society: gender, class, and race.
 In the racial dimension, urban movements like feminist movements demonstrate the theoretical and practical issues in confronting it.
-And in black movements, there are difficulties in dealing with the question...
+And in black movements...

 Journal Article